• About

 7. Then, click on your design again and drag your image to the right.
 You should see your original design, and then also a red outline (the cut version) of it as well.
 Delete the original.

-TIP: While you can use a variety of files to import an image into Silhouette Studio I highly recommend purchasing their Designer Edition upgrade so you can import SVG files (they are typically included when you purchase custom hand drawn vector files), and come out with cleaner edges and are more user-friendly for cutting purposes.
-However, you can also import the following as well without the Designer Edition: STUDIO, DXF, PNG, JPEG, PDF, GIF, BMP, and TIFF.
+TIP: While you can use a variety of files to import an image into Silhouette Studio I highly recommend purchasing their Designer Edition upgrade so you can import SVG files (they are typically included when you purchase custom hand-drawn vector files), and come out with cleaner edges and are more user-friendly for cutting purposes.

 8. Don’t forget to measure your bucket to make sure your design is the correct dimensions for your desired end result.